 The following post is the third in a series of posts on modern American dating and young people’s inability to form lasting attachments that potentially lead to marriage.

 In Part 1 and Part 2 of this series, I addressed the modern generation’s inability to find and sustain successful long-term relationships—today, over half of 18-34 year olds have no steady partner at all—and suggested parents are an obvious solution to this problem.

 Teaching our sons and daughters how to love and to live with the opposite sex, both by modeling it and by counteracting popular narratives about sex, dating and marriage, is the best antidote to helping young people get married and stay married.

-Then they’ll need to divorce-proof their marriages.
-Here are 4 ways to do that:
+They’ll also need to divorce-proof their marriages.
+Below are 4 ways to do that.

 1. Take the option to divorce off the table.
 (Pretend it isn’t an option.)

 Knowing you can always get out of something directly affects the amount of effort you put into it.
 As Barry Schwartz wrote in The Paradox of Choice, “When a decision is final, we engage in a variety of psychological processes that enhance our feelings about the choice we made relative to the alternatives.”

 Daniel Gilbert, author of Stumbling Upon Happiness, goes even further.
 “The psychological immune system works best when we are totally stuck, when we are trapped.”